GiovanniSalmeri/yellow-music/README.md

 [Download extension](https://github.com/GiovanniSalmeri/yellow-music/archive/master.zip) and copy zip file into your `system/extensions` folder.
 Right click if you use Safari.

-This extension uses [abcjs](https://paulrosen.github.io/abcjs/) by Paul Rosen and Gregory Dyke.
+This extension uses [abcjs 6.0.0](https://paulrosen.github.io/abcjs/) by Paul Rosen and Gregory Dyke.
 This library has [a few minor differences](https://paulrosen.github.io/abcjs/overview/abc-notation.html) from ABC standard.

 ## Developer